akshayprabhu200/UCSD/src/pages/purchases.md

    - A popular choice for cough syrup is the [DayQuil and Nyquil combination](https://amzn.to/453jvwP).
    - Paracetamol in the the US is sold under the generic name acetaminophen or more commonly as [Tylenol](https://amzn.to/3DSS39j)
    - Ibuprofen is also available under either brand name [Advil](https://amzn.to/3KxVC8B) or as [generic store brand tablets as Ibuprofen](https://amzn.to/3KzKd8f) from Amazon and other stores.

+10. **I have heard about Instant Pots, are they any good?**

+    - Yeah, Instant Pots are pretty useful - they have timer functions to cook your food a fixed amount of time.
+After cooking the thing will even keep your food warm for 10 hours.
+    - If you're forgetful like I am, then it even has burnt protections, if the item might burn it just stops and alerts you to add more water.
+    - You can buy the [3 quart version](https://amzn.to/3KAsspe) if you want to cook for yourself (and maybe one friend) and [6 quart version](https://amzn.to/44UDBcJ) if you want to cook for multiple people at once.

+11. **What's the easiest way to cook rice, momos, etc?**

+    - Get a rice cooker - [Black and Decker](https://amzn.to/3KApeSB) and [Aroma](https://amzn.to/3QAb2wS) have decent offerings

+12. **Any recommendations for mixers/blenders?**

+    - US blenders are not comparable to Indian "mixies", so if you plan to make like dosa batter from scratch or something it wil either be not possible or take a lot of time and effort.
+    - Typically people get something that looks like this: [Magic Bullet Blender](https://amzn.to/3DU4FwV)
+    - There's a [<$20 version available which I got from Walmart](https://www.walmart.com/ip/Mainstays-Single-Serve-Blender-16-oz-Black-with-one-Travel-Lid/929063007?from=%2Fsearch), that's also decent.

+13. Do I need to bring a comforter or blanket?

+- A thin blanket from India might be worth bringing but for the thicker styled comforters you can get some cheap ones here
+- Usually store brand ones like [Amazon Basic's Comforters](https://amzn.to/3YD6wj5) or the equivalents from Target or Walmart are good

+14. How does the laundry system work in the US?
+What kind of detergent do we need?

+- Unlike India where you use something like laundry detergent powder, here it is far more common to use either pods or liquid.
+Throwback to the "Tide Pod Challenge" if anyone remembers that.
+- A common choice is one of the [Tide Pods series of detegents](https://amzn.to/47xrunv).
+It's also available with flavours such as [a collaboration with Downy](https://amzn.to/44aMttF) or [the one with Febreeze](https://amzn.to/45khBYM).
+- Bonus: You might want to use a dryer sheet such as [Downy](https://amzn.to/3s62PpT) or [Bounce](https://amzn.to/459eyCX)

+Last Updated: 2023-08-14T18:52:51Z